restevesd/RtweetsAnalytics/README.md

 Features:
 * Create graph of tweets where the relation between tweets is the
 following: tweet1 -> tweet2 if tweet2 is a retweet of tweet1.
+* Create csv files that can be exported to gephi
 * Plot the graph
-* Export graph to gephi